- General Information

 Dissertation - general guidance

 Titles of MPhil dissertations need to be submitted for approval shortly before the beginning of Easter Term* (with minor amendments possible up to the third week of Easter Term*).
-Dissertation topics should be chosen carefully, and after consulting your dissertation supervisor.
-As in the case of essays, don't be too general or too specific, and choose a title that makes it easy for the Degree Committee to appoint the most suitable examiners.
+Dissertation topics should be chosen carefully, and after consulting the dissertation supervisor.
+As in the case of essays, students are advised not to be too general or too specific, and choose a title that makes it straightforward for the Degree Committee to appoint suitable examiners.

 MPhil candidates hoping to continue to a PhD will often choose essay and dissertation topics with an eye to their proposed PhD research.
-But you should not let this tempt you to make your MPhil dissertations too ambitious: you should bear in mind that you have a strict word limit (12,000 words), and a strict submission deadline at the end of Easter Term*.
-You should also bear in mind that no significant part of an MPhil dissertation may be incorporated as it stands in a PhD thesis, although it may of course form the basis for new work.
+But students should not be tempted to make the MPhil dissertations too ambitious: students should bear in mind that there is a strict word limit (12,000 words), and a strict submission deadline at the end of Easter Term*.
+Students should note that no significant part of an MPhil dissertation may be incorporated as it stands in a PhD thesis, although it may of course form the basis for new work.

-Your MPhil dissertation should be submitted at the end of Easter Term*.
+The MPhil dissertation will be submitted at the end of Easter Term*.

 University Regulations on work submitted

 Please note that it is a University regulation that work already submitted for a degree outside Cambridge cannot then be submitted for a Cambridge degree (https://www.admin.cam.ac.uk/univ/so/pdfs/2020/ordinance07.pdf#page=69).
-If you are in any doubt about this, please consult your Advisor, or your Supervisor for the piece of work in question.
+If students are in any doubt about this, please consult Advisors, or the Supervisor for the piece of work in question.

 Procedural information for Coursework

-- Presentation guidelines - MPhil essays and dissertations must be in English, be typewritten in 12 point type face, have numbered pages and properly acknowledge your sources of information (including unpublished ideas and suggestions e.g. from your supervisor) in notes and a bibliography.
-For essays you are not required to submit a cover sheet or a separate title page.
+• Presentation guidelines - MPhil essays and dissertations must be typed in English, use footnotes rather than endnotes, have numbered pages and properly acknowledge sources of information in notes and a bibliography.
+You must acknowledge all sources of information, including unpublished ideas and suggestions, e.g. from your supervisor.
+For essays students are not required to submit a cover sheet or a separate title page.
 Essays are subject to anonymous marking.
-Please save your essays just using the title of your essay (no reference to your names or student number).
-Do not include your name anywhere within the text of your essay.
-For dissertations you must have your name clearly marked on a front sheet and you must incorporate the Student Registry ‘Declaration in the Preface’ (see https://www.cambridgestudents.cam.ac.uk/your-course/examinations/graduate-exam-information/submitting-and-examination/mphilmres ).
+Please save essays just using the title of the essay (no reference to student names or student number).
+Students should not include their name anywhere within the text of the essay.
+For dissertations, it is usual for your examiners to conduct a viva with you, so marking will not be anonymous.
+For the dissertation only therefore, student names should be marked clearly on a front sheet and students must incorporate the Student Registry ‘Declaration in the Preface’ (please follow the instructions here https://www.cambridgestudents.cam.ac.uk/your-course/examinations/graduate-exam-information/submitting-and-examination/mphilmres ).
 The Faculty's presentation guidelines for postgraduate students can be found here .

 Marking Criteria for the MPhil